 I wasn’t sure how he knew I needed a car, but my answer was a resounding YES!

 When I looked at the car, I noticed it was perfectly clean.
-(Having a clean car in the middle of a slushy, icy, snowy, salty Canadian winter is impossible – he clearly had it washed specifically for me.)
+(Having a clean car in the middle of a slushy, dirty road).
+He clearly had it washed specifically for me.

 The very first word I thought of while sitting in that newly-cleaned, freshly scented vehicle was: Ihsan.